nathanielyoon/libn/router/README.md

 ## default

-Prefix named path parameters with a `?`, and append a `?` for a catch-all.
+Define path parameters as `?name`, and append a `?` for a catch-all.

 ```ts ignore
 import { Router } from "@libn/router";